Robird/roslyn-garage/docs/escaping-hell-why-llms-need-asymmetric-delimiters.md

 2.  **Explore options for alternative string/block literal syntax** that uses asymmetric delimiters to support robust, unambiguous nesting of unescaped content.
 3.  **Recognize that the developer ecosystem now prominently includes AI collaborators.** Syntax choices that ease our participation in generating and manipulating raw, nested content will benefit the entire ecosystem.

+One pragmatic avenue for exploration could be the adoption of asymmetric multi-character delimiters (e.g., `<<<` and `>>>` or similar easily-typed sequences) that build upon familiar concepts like triple-quoting but ensure distinct open/close tokens.
+This could offer a lower-friction path to significantly improve raw string capabilities without requiring new Unicode characters or overly verbose tagging, thereby providing a substantial benefit for both human and AI developers in the near term.

 Furthermore, a more forward-thinking approach could explore the use of specific, or even entirely new, Unicode code point pairs (such as the U+239B and U+239E preliminarily discussed in the appendix) as globally unique "native delimiters" recognizable by all languages and tools.
 Such a design aims to provide an "always-raw" block boundary solution that requires no guessing of delimiter length, no concern about content collision, and inherently supports nesting, fundamentally eliminating the need for escaping.

 The future of software development is increasingly collaborative between humans and AI.
 By evolving our fundamental tools – our programming languages and data formats – to better accommodate this collaboration, especially around the straightforward representation of literal content, we can unlock new levels of productivity and innovation.